FortinetCloudCSE/k8s-101-workshop/content/02Hugo/4_Task3.md

 weight: 3
 ---

-Objective: Understand how to create and manage Deployments.
+Objective: Master the Creation and Management of Deployments

-Description: Focus on Deployments as a method for deploying applications.
-Learn about creating Deployments, scaling them, and updating applications with zero downtime.
-Lab exercises include deploying a multi-replica application and performing rolling updates.
+Description: This module zeroes in on Deployments as the primary mechanism for deploying applications on Kubernetes.
+You will delve into the creation of Deployments, learn how to scale them effectively, and update applications with zero downtime.
+Through hands-on lab exercises, you will experience deploying a multi-replica application and conducting rolling updates to ensure seamless application transitions.

-### Deploy a application with deployment
+### Deploying an Application with a Deployment

-Let's use yaml  version for `kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1`. kubernets support use yaml or json to do the deployment, which give more flexiblity than use `kubectl` cli. and also for version control.
+We've previously seen how to use kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1 to create a deployment directly from the command line.
+However, Kubernetes also supports deploying applications using YAML or JSON manifests.
+This approach provides greater flexibility than using the kubectl CLI alone and facilitates version control of your deployment configurations.

+By defining deployments in YAML or JSON files, you can specify detailed configurations, manage them through source control systems, and apply changes systematically.
+This method enhances the maintainability and reproducibility of your deployments within a Kubernetes environment.

 ```bash